-Pilot valves serves as an excellent, cost effective, pneumatic “interface” between PLC controllers and fluid power and fluid handling work valves.
-Pilot Valve have a pressure rating and flow capacity sufficient to shift, or “pilot” larger process or work valves, such as those controlling large bore cylinders, fluids, gases.
-They can also be used in low flow pneumatic applications, such small bore single acting cylinders.
+Pilot valves serve as an excellent, cost-effective, pneumatic “interface” between PLC controllers and fluid power and fluid handling work valves.
+Pilot Valve has a pressure rating and flow capacity sufficient to shift, or “pilot” larger process or work valves, such as those controlling large bore cylinders, fluids, gases.
+They can also be used in low flow pneumatic applications, such as small-bore single-acting cylinders.
 Pilot valves can also be used in critical applications (i.e., emergency and safety controls) and are human-operated.

 Pilot valves are available in a large selection of:

 • 3-, 4- and 5-way direct-acting or pilot operated/pressure-assisted versions

 • Brass, aluminium, stainless steel and plastic valves